nais314/stui/README.md

 **News: APPBASE is now built into STUI - or STUI is build on top of APPBASE wich brings InterCom - inter thread communications - to the table**  [more on appbase ...](doc/appbase.md)

+    *For Nim 0.20.0 to compile it, Nim should be rekoched with `koch boot -d:danger` in your Nim install directory*

 branches:
 * master: usable alpha, revised for **nim v0.19.6** stable and **nim v0.19.9**, devel - *stable has no unicode.align == compile error; delete unicode. for nim 0.19.0 stable*
 * devel: work in progress